What is Bionics4Education?

 Finally, bionically inspired robots can be assembled with these learning construction kits.
 The idea is to build robots based on nature’s model and to control them remotely with mobile devices such as tablets or smartphones.

 NEW!
 Bionic Flower

 Besides a further development of the well-known Bionics Kit (Bionic Elephant, Bionic Fish, Bionic Chameleon), the brand-new Bionic Flower is debuting.
-Bionic Flower is a robot flower inspired by the world of plants.
-The Bionic Flower opens and closes its petals as reaction to external influences such as touch, approximation or light.
+The Bionic Flower is a robot flower inspired by the world of plants.
+The Bionic Flower opens and closes its petals as a reaction to external influences such as touch, approximity or light.
 Students can explore these mechanisms in a playful way using sensors and control technology.
-The attractive design with its proximity to the natural model and the transfer of principles from the plant world to technology add new fascinating topics to Festo’s STEM curriculum (STEM = Science, Technology, Engineering and Math).
+The attractive design that mimics the natural model and the transfer of principles from the plant world to technology add new fascinating topics to Festo’s STEM curriculum (STEM = Science, Technology, Engineering and Math).